NETWORG/blog/_posts/2020-05-01-why-doesnt-microsoft-teams-work-for-students.md

 tags:
   - Office 365
 ---

-This is mainly post for admins who take care of IT at schools.

 If you happen to be setting up a tenant for a school you my face a problem with Teams, meaning that Teams works for teachers, but not for students.